saitejareddy007/ShipYard/Readme.md

-Common Portal for resource sharing in Defense Shipyards | Smart India Hackathon
+Common Portal for resource sharing in Defense Shipyards | Smart India Hackathon,
-- April 2018
+- April 2018,
 An ecommerce type website for Shipyard PSU’s, to share inventory and personnel in other shipyards, instead of buying new inventory or getting new contractors.
 Role: Product Designing and front end development